izzyyhh/fodda_mp3_installer/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+### TODO

+- improve UI for mobile list, floating buttons and so on
+- list should not reload everytime, only add that item and get info only from that